Sanjay-R/gocalculator/README.md

 - Multiplication
 - Division

-The OpenAPI specification found in the root directory of this project describes the requirements for the API.
+The OpenAPI specification found in the [api](/api/api-spec.yaml) directory of this project describes the requirements for the API.

 ## Credits
 Dreams of Code [Youtube video](https://youtu.be/gXmznGEW9vo?t=157)